PawelAdamski/HttpClientMock/README.md

 # HttpClientMock

 HttpClientMock is a library for mocking Apache HttpClient.
-It has a intuitive API for defining client behaviour and verifing number of made requests.
+It has an intuitive API for defining client behaviour and verifing number of made requests.

 * [Installation](#instalation)
 * [Usage](#usage)